 - (1) Press the 0 and 6 buttons in this order in the initial stage of the maintenance mode.
 The scanner unit moves to the designated position for transportation located at the left end.
 The "MAINTENANCE 06" is displayed until the scanner unit is placed in position.
-When the scanner unit is placed in the position, the "SCAN LOCK" appears on the LCD. - (2) Press the Stop/Exit button.
+When the scanner unit is placed in the position, the "PLEASE SCAN LOCK" appears on the LCD. - (2) Move the scanner lock lever on the left hand side of the FB unit to the position to lock the scanner unit.
+The "SCAN LOCKED" will appear on the LCD. - (3) Press the Stop/Exit button.
 The machine beeps for one second and returns to the initial stage of the maintenance mode.